sandypockets/easy-dates-picker/README.md

 - You need both single and/or range date selection.
 - You need a localized date picker with 10 languages included.
 - You need a date picker that can automatically detect and display the correct language.
-- Accessibility and cross-browser compatibility are important for your project.
+- You need an accessible, fully keyboard navigable, cross-browser compatible date picker.
 - You need a date picker that can be easily styled beyond the defaults.
+- You need a date picker that's lightning fast to set up.
 - Your project does not use a virtual DOM.
-- You need a date picker that's lightning fast to set up.

 ## Getting started
 Our Date Picker is as quick to set up as it is lightweight.
 Follow the directions and example below to learn how to integrate `easy-dates-picker` in your project.